LennaHammer/English/EVP/out/words_determiner.md

 ## 8. any ## determiner ; pronoun
 /ˈen.i/ SOME
 [A1]used in questions and negatives to mean some
-- Is there any more soup?
+- Is there any `more` soup?
 "No, I'm afraid there isn't any left."
-- I haven't seen any of his films.
+- I haven't seen any `of` his films.
 - I asked Andrew for some change but he hasn't got any.

 ## 9. any ## determiner ; pronoun
 /ˈen.i/ NOT IMPORTANT WHICH
 [A1]one of or each of a particular kind of person or thing when it is not important which
 - Which of these cakes may I eat?
 "Any."
-- Any of you should be able to answer this question.
+- Any `of` you should be able to answer this question.
 - Any advice that you can give me would be greatly appreciated.
-- We should hear from him any minute/day/time now.
+- We should hear from him any `minute/day/time now`.
-- There were a lot of computers at the store, any (one) of which would have been fine for me.
+- There were a lot of computers at the store, any `(one) of which` would have been fine for me.

 ## 10. both ## determiner ; pronoun
 /boʊθ/
 [A1]used to talk about two people or things
 - Both my parents are teachers.
 - We both had our hair cut today.
-- Both men and women have complained about the advertisement.
+- Both men `and` women have complained about the advertisement.
-- Both Mike and Jim are redheads/Mike and Jim are both redheads.
+- Both Mike `and` Jim are redheads/Mike and Jim `are` both redheads.
-- Are both of us invited, or just you?
+- Are both `of us` invited, or just you?
-- The problem with both of these proposals is that they are so impractical.
+- The problem with both `of these` proposals is that they are so impractical.
-- I loved them both/I loved both of them.
+- I loved them both/I loved both `of them`.
-- They have two grown children, both of whom live in California.
+- They have two grown children, both `of whom` live in California.
-- I think it's important to listen to both sides of the argument.
+- I think it's important to listen to both `sides` of the argument.

 ## 11. each ## determiner
 /iːtʃ/
 [A1]referring to every one in a group of two or more things or people when they are considered separately
 - Each apartment has its own balcony.
-- Each of the companies supports a local charity.
+- Each `of` the companies supports a local charity.

 ## 12. every ## determiner
 /ˈev.ri/ EACH
 [A1]each one of a group of people or things
 - Every time I go to New Jersey I get caught in a traffic jam.
 - You get a free free pen with every purchase.
-- She ate up every (single)bit of her fish.
+- She ate up every `(single)``bit` of her fish.

 ## 13. every ## determiner
 /ˈev.ri/ HOW OFTEN